 Duration, Renewal, and Automatic Expiration under the Texas Property Code

-Under Texas Property Code § 52.006, the lien lasts ten years from recording.
-During a bankruptcy stay, the clock pauses.
-Creditors may file a re-abstract in the ninth year to keep their priority alive.
-After ten years without renewal, the lien dies, but the money judgment itself may still be collected by other remedies.
+📞 Free Consultation: (888) 584-9614Under Texas Property Code § 52.006, a judgment lien normally lasts ten years from the date the abstract is recorded.
+During a bankruptcy stay, the clock can pause.
+Creditors may file a new abstract in the ninth year to keep their lien alive.
+After ten years without renewal, the lien expires, but the money judgment itself may still be collected by other remedies.

-Important exceptions affect the 10-year clock:
+Important timing issues that can affect the 10-year clock include:

 Debtor Options: Release, Settlement, or Bankruptcy Discharge

-Decision Tree for Judgment Debtors:
+Decision Tree for Judgment Debtors

 1. Pay in Full

-- Clear title restored
+- Clear title is restored for sales or refinances.

 2. Negotiate Settlement